Kotishka/Psuedoface/README.md

 4. In your selected terminal from the Psuedoface folder, `cd backend` and run `pip install fawkes` to install python libraries.
 This requires to have python v3.5-3.8 installed.
 Additionally, you may need to run terminal as admin to allow the files to be installed.

 ## Running the project
-1. To start the web api, run `python app/web.py` in your terminal.
+1. To start the web api, run `python app/web.py` in your terminal from the Psuedoface/backend directory.
 2. Enable the extension through `chrome://extensions/`.
 3. Open a new tab and use the extension.
 The extension will not work on `chrome://extensions/` or any other `chrome://` pages due to security features.